-Our consortium includes the only two LEAs (Hazard Independent Schools and Perry County School District) located in Perry County, Kentucky, and multiple community-based and nonprofit organizations (See Memorandum of Understanding, Appendix A) and thus meets the requirements to be an eligible entity and meets the requirements of Absolute Priority 4.
-Our project is designed to transform each school within Perry County into a Full Service Community School.
+Our consortium includes two LEAs (Breathitt County School District and Knott County School District) and multiple community-based and nonprofit organizations (See Memorandum of Understanding, Appendix A) and thus meets the requirements to be an eligible entity and meets the requirements of Absolute Priority 4.
+Breathitt and Knott counties are in eastern Kentucky and share a common border.
+Three-fourths of the students in this community live in low-income families/homes; 32.4% of students live in poverity.
+The population of our community is 28,158.
+School enrollment in our community is 4,351, illustrated below (Figure 1).